madkom/chimera/README.md

 REST API Definition Modeling Library
 ====================================

-This is main pakcge of Chimera library which is to help Parse REST API definitions from main formats such as RAML, Swagger and also API Blueprint and reuse it in Mock Service or Generators for creating: Documentations, API clients or Application modules (also Bundles).
+This is main package of Chimera library which is to help Parse REST API definitions from main formats such as RAML, Swagger and also API Blueprint and reuse it in Mock Service or Generators for creating: Documentations, API clients or Application modules (also Bundles).